 The Corps is made up of playing members, trainees and support staff.
 You can find out a bit more about the playing members below and get a feel for what it's really like to be part of the UK's longest running youth military style marching bands.

 You can find out more about joining the Corps here.

-"I joined the Corps over a year ago and am learning the cymbals, the snare drum and the keyboard.
+"I joined the Corps four years ago and love playing musical instruments.
+I play the drum and keyboard (glockenspiel) for the Corps and at school I also play a drum kit and guitar.
 I love performing in front of people and enjoy marching in my uniform.
-I've also made some great new friends."
+I've also made some great friends."

-"I joined the Corps nine years ago and didn't know how to play an instrument.
-My Dad has been a member for over twenty five years so I have grown up around the Corps.
+"I joined the Corps eleven years ago and didn't know how to play an instrument.
+My Dad has been a member for almost thirty years so I have grown up around the Corps.
 Over the years I've learnt to play the snare drum, the quads and the trios.
-I've also really enjoyed going to different places all over the UK."
+I've also moved into a teaching role and enjoy helping people learn to play. "